 Crisp, clean edges are the hallmark of a great paint job.
-To get professional-quality results when painting a room, first you have to clean, patch, sand, and prime the walls.
-Then the painting begins.
-In order to keep the ceiling and trims clean, many painters tape the edges of the ceiling, baseboard, and window and door trim before cutting in the perimeter.
-Using a paint edger instead will save you both time and tape.
+To get professional-quality results when painting a room, first clean, patch, sand, and prime the walls—only then should painting begin.
+For neat results around the ceiling and trims, consider using a paint edger.
+These handy tools are used as an alternative to the painter’s tape that would otherwise be placed along the edges of the ceiling, baseboard, and window/door trim to keep these areas free of paint.

-- BEST WITH LONG HANDLE: Warner Tool Spray Shield
+- BEST FOR SPRAYING: Warner Tool 36-Inch Spray Shield

 What to Consider When Choosing the Best Paint Edger

-Paint edgers come in different sizes, shapes, materials, and configurations, and work in slightly different ways.
-Read on to learn about the different types of edgers and why one may be a better fit for your project than the others.
+Paint edgers come in different sizes, shapes, materials, and configurations and work in slightly different ways.
+Ahead, learn about the different types of edgers and why one may be a better fit for your project than the others.

-Paint edgers are used to create a buffer to keep the paint brush or roller from coming too close to the ceiling or trim.
-An edger can either be a special paintbrush, pad, or roller designed with an attached guard or a separate guard used with a conventional paintbrush, pad, or roller.
+Paint edgers create a buffer that keeps the paint brush or roller from coming too close to the ceiling or trim.
+An edger can either be a special paint brush, pad, or roller designed with an attached guard, or a separate guard used with a conventional paint brush, pad, or roller.

 In the first instance, the guard is connected to the implement that is applying paint.
-Because the guard moves with the painting tool, the most important thing for you to figure out is how wide the paint strip should be.
+Because the guard moves with the painting tool, the most important thing to figure out is how wide the paint strip should be.
 If it is a simple wall with only baseboard trim and a ceiling to protect, a wider paint strip is in order.
-If you are painting narrow areas, such as between closely spaced windows or behind a door that is near a corner, you’ll need a smaller edger that will fit into these tight spaces.
+If painting narrow areas, such as between closely spaced windows or behind a door that is near a corner, a smaller edger that will fit into these tight spaces will be necessary.

-Regardless of the type of edger you choose, it is important to pick an applicator whose material is appropriate for the type of paint you plan to apply.
+Regardless of the type of edger chosen, it is important to pick an applicator whose material is appropriate for the type of paint.
 Oil-based paints and stains work with brush and roller-type edgers that have natural bristles or natural fiber covers.
 Use a brush or roller cover made with synthetic materials for water-based latex and acrylic paints.
 Paint pads may be used for either oil-based or water-based paints.

 Roll-On vs. Smear-On

-A roll-on edger is a small paint roller that has a flocked cover for smooth paint application, and a shield on one side to keep the paint away from the wall or surface you want to protect.
+A roll-on edger is a small paint roller that has a flocked cover for smooth paint application and a shield on one side to keep the paint away from the wall or other surface.
 The roll-on edger works in much the same way as a regular paint roller.

-Smear-on edgers use an absorbent pad to apply the paint and are loaded in one of two ways: Some edgers must be dipped into the paint, while others have an onboard paint reservoir, often inside the handle.
+Smear-on edgers use an absorbent pad to apply the paint.
+Some are simply dipped into paint, while others have an onboard paint reservoir, often inside the handle.
 Those with a paint reservoir can apply 50 linear feet (or more) per load, while the dip-in types only hold enough paint to cover a few linear feet.